jainsanchits/simple-mvp-generator/README.md

 ### Introduction ###

-* This is a custom Android Studio template that helps creating an Activity or Fragment using the passive-view MVP pattern.
+* This is a customised Android Studio template for developers who like to take their first step moving away from non-architectural way of coding, i.e having unmanageable and harder-to-test god-objects everywhere.
+This template automatically creates an Activity/ Fragment using the passive-view MVP pattern.

-### Motivation ###

-It's especially made for developers who wish to get started with MVP and create more organised and testable code.
-Specify the feature name and the generator automatically creates model, view and presenter classes neatly in dedicated packages.

 ### How to set up? ###

-*To begin with, make sure Android Studio is closed.*
+* For the templates to show-up in the menu list, make sure Android Studio is closed.*
-* WIP - Add the base depenencies - Kotlin or Java
+* WIP - Add the base depenency in your app level gradle file - xxx

 # On Mac OSX:

 1. Clone the repo,
-2. Pick java or a kotlin folder as per your project requirement, copy and paste **MVPActivity**, **MVPFragment** and **Base** folders into **/Applications/Android Studio.app/Contents/plugins/android/lib/templates/other/**.
+2. Copy and paste **MVPActivity**, **MVPFragment** folders into **/Applications/Android Studio.app/Contents/plugins/android/lib/templates/other/**.

 # On Windows:

 1. Clone the repo,
-2. Pick java or a kotlin folder as per your project requirement, copy and paste **MVPActivity**, **MVPFragment** and **Base** folders into **{ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/**.
+2. Copy and paste **MVPActivity**, **MVPFragment** folders into **{ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/**.

 ## How to use ##

-1. Open Android Studio > File > New
+1. Android Studio > File > New
 2. Pick Simple MVP Generator
-3. Select "Base dependencies" (once per-project) and finish.
-This will generate all necessary files for Simple MVP Generator to work.
-4. As a final step, repeat step 4 and select "MVP with Activity/ Fragment as a view"
+3. Select "MVP with Activity/ Fragment as a view"
-5. Set the name of the app-feature and hit finish,
+4. Set the name of the app-feature and hit finish,
-6. Your view is now ready with it's model, view and presenter classes!
+5. Your view is now ready, liked to it's model, view and presenter!

-## Other tips ##

-* Call the repo (databse or network) within loadData() function of the view using the presenter instance.

 ## Extra features -

 * The onDestroy() life cycle method triggers a function to attempt and cancel any ongoing network requests.
 This is useful to avoid memory leaks after view death.
-* Contains bare-bone functions to make an API call, notifying data set changes and dismissing the progress indicator..
+* Contains bare-bone functions to make an API call, notifying data set changes and dismissing the progress indicator.

 ## TODO -